mirsaeedi/azure-api-management-devops-resource-kit/README.md

 4. Deploy the arm templates into Azure Api Management.

-**Note**: This repository is forked from the official [API Management Devops Resource Kit](https://github.com/Azure/azure-api-management-devops-resource-kit).
+**Note**: This repository is forked from the official [API Management Devops Resource Kit]().
 While there are similarities in the approach, dotnet-apim offers wide range of advantages not available in the official toolkit.

-1. dotnet-apim is a ready-to-use dotnet tool which is easy to incorporate into the ci/cd the process.
-On the other hand, the official repo is just a C# project which you need to build/run manually, near impossible to have it in your ci/cd pipeline.
-2. Several bugs have been eliminated.
-3. Source code is rewritten and restructured to be in comply with C# best practices and design patters.
-This makes maintenance and contribution easier for the community.
-4. New functionalities have been added such as Global/Local variables.

 ## CI/CD with API Management